Justin-YCheese/Havoc/README.md

 ### Steps

+- TODO: Need to be updated for VS Code

 1. Create a single player session in Tabletop Simulator
 1. Load Havoc from the Workshop category
 1. Open Atom and load game script files with `CTRL + SHIFT + L`